PRAM - Propagate Rays and Aberrations by Matricies

 • Download the PC - DOS version of PRAM and OXTRACE by clicking here (301kB).
 This version is no longer maintained.

-Download the CYGWIN versions of PRAM, OXTRACE and NUFIT clicking here (1.2MB).
-Updated 25 September 2006 (fixed problems with dipole and collimator elements).
+Download the CYGWIN versions of PRAM, OXTRACE and NUFIT clicking here (618 kB).
+Updated 13 October 2016 (fixed problems with dipole and other minor bugs).

 Cygwn is an excellent and fully featured unix shell for your Windows operating system.
 This is how I run PRAM these days.